rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     }

-Function types assignability is described in :ref:`Assignment-like Contexts`, and conversions in :ref:`Function Types Conversions`.
+All function types are subtypes of special type ``Function`` (see :ref:`Type Function`), which in turn is a subtype of ``Object`` (see :ref:`Object Class Type`).
+More details on function types assignability are provided in :ref:`Assignment-like Contexts`, and conversions in :ref:`Function Types Conversions`.

 .. index::
    function type
+   throwing function type
+   parameter name
-   return type
+   parameter type
-   type void
+   type undefined
+   assignability
+   context
+   conversion
    throwing function
    throwing function type
    throws mark